Fredric March

 Fredric March (born Ernest Frederick McIntyre Bickel; August 31, 1897 – April 14, 1975) was an American actor, regarded as one of Hollywood's most celebrated stars of the 1930s and 1940s.
-As a performer he was known for his protean versatility.
-Although his career never reached the same heights as that of the previous two decades, his success as an actor continued well into the 1950s and 1960s.
+As a performer he was known for his versatility.
+He received numerous accolades including two Academy Awards, a Golden Globe Award, two Tony Awards, two Volpi Cups, the Silver Bear, as well as nominations for three BAFTA Awards and three Emmy Awards.